 Amtrak has a long history of terrible accidents, and a maintenance backlog that is approaching $66 billion (yes…sixty-six billion dollars).
 Accident after accident has led to passengers getting seriously injured and losing their lives.
 Even though the government has made suing Amtrak difficult, our award winning transportation lawyers have experience with complex cases like these.
 Our legal team is here to seek accountability from Amtrak and others at fault for these accidents and pursue maximum compensation and justice for the people and families affected when unsafe trains, unsafe tracks, and other negligent actions lead to accidents and injuries.

-The derailment of The Southwest Chief Train 4 on June 27th is the latest tragic Amtrak accident.
+The derailment of The Southwest Chief Train 4 on June 27th, 2022 is the latest deadly Amtrak accident.